 A customised exercise program is a great way to stay fit.
 It also brings a wide range of physical and mental benefits.
-Gyms can develop a program for you, offering many different types of classes and a wide range of exercise equipment.
+Gyms and fitness providers can develop a program for you, offering many different types of classes and a wide range of exercise equipment.
 If you lose motivation, set new goals or try a new activity.

 Exercise programs are becoming more popular.
-There are gyms with many different types of classes and exercise equipment, catering to a wide range of people.
+There are gyms and other fitness providers with many different types of classes and exercise equipment, catering to a wide range of people.

 Starting an exercise program can be challenging if you are unfamiliar with what’s involved.
-Talk to a gym supervisor to find out about the many options available.
+Talk to a registered exercise professional to find out about the many options available.

 - improved condition of the heart and lungs